+Standard Attachments

+Not used.

+G. Rationale

+Nomenclature Update

+To conform to NERC’s definitional approach, the legacy term Net Actual Interchange (NAI) was replaced with Actual Net Interchange (NIA).
+Net Scheduled Interchange (NSI) was replaced with Scheduled Net Interchange (NIS).
+The legacy terms and the updated terms are synonymous.

+Requirement R1:

+The goal of Requirement R1 is to ensure a consistent ATEC calculation within the WI.

+Because ATEC is an automatic process, allowing inconsistent calculation of ATEC will cause imbalance in accumulations.

+Requirement R2:

+The goal of Requirement R2 is to limit the amount of PIIaccum that a Balancing Authority can have at the end of each month.

-Balancing Authority should ensure that the absolute value of its PIIaccum for both the On- Peak period and the Off-Peak period each individually does not exceed 150% of the previous year’s Peak Demand for load-serving Balancing Authorities and 150% of the previous year’s peak generation for generation-only Balancing Authorities.
+To reach the goal, each Balancing Authority should ensure that the absolute value of its PIIaccum for both the on-peak period and the off-peak period each individually does not exceed 150% of the previous year’s Peak Demand for load-serving Balancing Authorities, and 150% of the previous year’s peak generation for generation-only Balancing Authorities.
 The Balancing Authority is required to keep each PIIaccum period within the limit.
 For example, the Balancing Authorities actions may include:

 Identifying and correcting the source of any metering or accounting error(s) and recalculating the hourly Primary Inadvertent Interchange (PIIhourly) and the PIIaccum from the time of the error;